 After all, the online retail sector generated more than 16% of all retail sales in the United States in Q2 of 2020 – a whopping leap from the preceding quarter when it stood at 11.8%.
 Such a strong market must be diverse enough to sustain such quick growth.

-Luckily for online business owners, there definitely is enough variety in terms of e-commerce models to allow for real opportunities to expand into new areas, even in the face of healthy competition.
+Luckily for online business owners, there definitely is enough variety in terms of eCommerce revenue models to allow for real opportunities to expand into new areas, even in the face of healthy competition.
 The same is true for those of you who are just getting started in e-commerce business – different models of ecommerce provide different routes to earning a profit.
 That’s what we’ll discuss today!

 Main e commerce business classifications